kaizen-ai/kaizenflow/documentation/general/notebooks.md

 - Make sure that each plot has a descriptive title, x and y label
 - Explain the set-up of a plot / analysis
-  - E.g., what is the universe of stock used?
+  - E.g., what is the universe of stocks used?
 What is the period of time?
   - Add this information also to the plots

 ## Avoid wall-of-text tables